 Every video is just the beginning of the story.
 New questions, continued discussions, related reading, googling, and writing, and trying out new things can all be next steps in exploring our changing world.
 Featured videos can also play a part in Genius Hour, inquiry-based learning, flipped classroom activities, integrated studies, and inspiring hands-on experiments, projects, challenges, and experiences.

 Edutopia and KQED MindShift have a treasure trove of excellent articles about innovation in education.
-We also highly recommend your local Maker Faire, and DIY.org, a community of young makers who love to learn new skills.
+We also highly recommend your local Maker Faire, and DIY.org, a community of kids who love to learn new skills.

 Read about how the site got started at Design for Minikind, listen to an interview on Wisconsin Public Radio, watch seven of my favorite STEM videos for kids on RiChannel, and get hands-on with Fun Summer DIY Projects on Edutopia.

 In November 2014, I launched The TKSST Gift Guide to connect our readers with smart books, videos, toys, games, and more that we genuinely like and use, and/or have been featured on TKSST, and/or are on our wish list.
-Affiliate links are also included, which (in lieu of ads on the site) helps to support the many hours and associated costs of running TKSST all year round.
+Affiliate links are included in the gift guide and on this site, which (in lieu of banner ads on the site) helps to support the many hours and associated costs of running TKSST all year round.

 Want the most-watched videos to arrive in your inbox?
 Get TKSST’s free newsletter every week.
 Sign up here: